EXPLORE WITH US

 The Lexington Normal School drew students from across the state, and from neighboring states, providing women with the opportunity to pursue professions in education.

-Graduates of the Lexington Normal School became pioneers in education, helping develop special education teaching methods and establishing schools on their own.
-Among the graduates in 1843, Mary Elizabeth Bibb was the first African-American graduate of any public teachers college in America, and she went on to work a teacher, school founder, abolitionist and journalist.
+Graduates of the Lexington Normal School, like Mary Elizabeth Miles Bibb, became pioneers in education, helping develop special education teaching methods and establishing schools on their own.
+Upon her graduation in1843, Mary Elizabeth Miles was the first African-American graduate of any public teachers college in America.
+She went on to work a teacher, school founder, abolitionist, journalist, refugee assistant, and business owner.

 Learn more: Framingham State